nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 ##
 For windows users we are going to need to run a different operating system called linux on our computers.
 Linux is a free software.
-Lets download the a version of the linux operating systems called `Ubuntu` from this [page](https://www.ubuntu.com/downloads/desktop).

-Download the virtualization software [virtualbox](https://virtualbox.org/wiki/Downloads).
+Lets download the a version of the linux operating systems called `Ubuntu` from this [page](https://www.ubuntu.com/downloads/desktop).Download the virtualization software Virtualbox from this [page](https://virtualbox.org/wiki/Downloads).
 Run the installation program with all the default options.